srhemdev/LogoWriter/README.md

    gulp build.
 It can be used for deploying app to production

 -- gulp
-   Contains set of file to run gulp tasks like build, test, serve etc.
+   Contains set of files to run gulp tasks like build, test, serve etc.

 -- node_modules
    The necessary required devdependencies modules like gulp, karma, phantomjs etc are installed